 Searching first, and then posting to our forum or the WordPress.org Support forums is the best way you can start by troubleshooting.
 Generally, if you don’t see your issue already in their forums, or mentioned in our forums, then it could be a local issue related to your settings, server, database or a conflict etc..
 For white screen (of death) or 500 server error issues, please read this article.
 Here are the most common WordPress issues we see, and the quick fixes for each;

 - Plugin or Theme Conflict – If you can’t login to the Dashboard, get a white screen or unusual error codes, start by deactivating all of your plugins and resetting to a standard WordPress free theme, such as 2015.
 Reactivate each plugin one by one until you isolate the issue/problem plugin.
 If after you switch to the 2015 default theme your issue resolves, then you know it’s time to try a new theme, or contact your theme developer.
-If it’s an issue relating to a plugin, then you should switch to debug mode (edit your wp-config.php file, see more here) and send any errors to your developer or us in our forum.
+If it’s an issue relating to a plugin, then you should switch to debug mode (edit your wp-config.php file, see more here) and send any errors to your developer or to us using the ticketing system.
 Note, “Warnings” are not errors, they are harmless.
 Only “Errors” are errors.

 - PHP Server Version – We test and run on PHP 5.6.
 That is the latest most stable version and we recommend you run on this version too.
 If you are running on PHP 5.3 to 5.5, then it’s time to update, so talk to your host or server admin.
 Most major hosts will support that.
 PHP 5.7 is not yet widely available or recommended yet on most hosting environments as of February 2016.